|

 1. Speech Blubs

 Speech Blubs is an app that helps children improve their speech through fun activities and games.
-It has a variety of speech exercises and interactive features, this app makes learning speech a fun experience without the stress of learning.
+It has a variety of speech exercises and interactive features.
+This app makes learning speech a fun experience without the stress of learning.

 2. Articulation Station